sonic-net/DASH/documentation/general/design/dash-sonic-hld.md

    ![dash-inbound](./images/dash-hld-inbound-packet-processing-pipeline.svg)

 Based on the incoming packet's VNI, if it does not match against any reserved VNI, the pipeline shall set the direction as RX(Inbound) and using the inner dst-mac, maps to the corresponding ENI.
-In the inbound flow, Routing (LPM) lookup happens based on VNI and SRC PA prefix and maps to VNET.
+In the inbound flow, Priority based "Routing Rule" lookup happens based on VNI and SRC PA prefix and maps to VNET.
 Using the VNET mapping tables, source PA address is validated against the list of mappings.
 If the check passes, decap action is performed, else dropped.
 After LPM is the three stage ACL, processed in order.
 ACLs can have multiple src/dst IP ranges or port ranges as match criteria.

 It is worth noting that CA-PA mapping table shall be used for both encap and decap process